dfinke/dfinke.github.io/_posts/2018-07-17-Jacquard-Loom-Punch-Cards-and-PowerShell.md

     - PowerShell, Jacquard, Loom, Knitting
 ---

 I'm resurrecting this old post, from *July 2008*, it's ten years old.
-I show a knitting language in PowerShell and it all started from a tweet.
+I show a ***knitting language*** I built in PowerShell and this dusting off all started from a tweet.

 Thanks to [@mellobeing](https://twitter.com/mellowbeing/status/1018508770337574914) who tweeted about wanting to meet more coders who do more than code, specifically, knitters and crafters.